-To learn more about me and to access my blog, you can find my private practice website here:
+To learn more about me, you can find my private practice website here:

 ON A PERSONAL NOTE

 I am married and live with my husband in Surrey.
-Some of what enriches my life includes spending time with friends and family, road cycling, mentoring youth, and practicing my Spanish wherever and whenever possible.
+Some of what enriches my life includes spending time with friends and family, road cycling, walking the dog, and practicing my Spanish wherever and whenever possible.
 One day, I'd like to complete a triathlon.
-I drink my coffee black.
+I often have a cup of coffee in hand.